PascalBourdier/puppet-arptables/README.md

 ###service_ensure
     Default: stopped

-The reasoning behind above defaults is that often PREROUTING chain in iptables is used to achieve the same goal.
+The reasoning behind above defaults is that often the PREROUTING chain in iptables is used to achieve the same goal.
 So in order to configure direct routing using arptables_jf, you must change these defaults.

 ###manage_ip_alias
     Default: true (boolean)

-If not already configured, adds ip aliasses to interface specified in `interface` and adds them to `rc.local` for configuration to persist after reboots.
+If not already configured, adds ip aliasses to the interface specified in `interface` and adds them to `rc.local` for configuration to persist after reboots.

 ###virtual_ip
     Default: undef

 Always specify `virtual_ip`, as string or array, when `manage_ip_alias` is true.
-Beside adding ip aliasses through `rc.local`, it is used for configuring arptables when there is a single real ip on the system.
+In addition to adding ip aliasses through `rc.local`, it is used for configuring arptables when there is a single real ip on the system.

 ###real_ip
     Default: undef